jhvozdovich/cospack-android/README.md

 ### User Stories
 * As a cosplayer, I want a packing checklist so that I will be sure to remember all of my supplies before big events.
-* I running on little sleep and still finishing everything before the con so I need a visual, intuitive app that will help walk me through the packing process.
+* I running on little sleep (typo left in for solidarity) and still finishing everything before the con so I need a visual, intuitive app that will help walk me through the packing process.
 * I don't want to stress about forgetting important parts of my costume that I worked hard on!
 * This app needs to be free, easy to use, and secure!
 I'm on a budget and don't want to fuss with something clunky.
 * The UI should be cute and something I'd want to screenshot and share.